 • Our property is a magnet for beneficial animals.
 We plant cover crops that attract beneficial insects (insectiary crops) and have engineered our vineyard and orchard environment so that we have a number of bird of prey families, such as Red Tail Hawks, in residence.
 Owl boxes, hawk perches, and bird calls all promote a healthy bird-of-prey population, ensuring that rodents are kept in check naturally.

 • Several of our staff members are early adopters of electric vehicles and use these green machines in their everyday driving.
-We will soon offer EV charging stations at our winery for visitors stopping to taste our wines and olive oils.
-This is at no cost to visitors.
+Trattore Farms is equipped with Tesla and Universal chargers in front of our tasting room and are free of charge to our guests.

 • We are currently evaluating a biodiesel program, whereby we use waste olive oil mixed with standard diesel to produce an environmentally friendly fuel for our ranch tractors and trucks.